lin1shu/temporal_example/README.md

 - `workflow.py`: Contains the HelloWorldWorkflow definition
 - `activities.py`: Contains the say_hello activity
 - `worker.py`: Registers and runs the workflow and activities
-- `starter.py`: Initiates the workflow execution
+- `starter.py`: Initiates the workflow execution continuously with random names
+- `start_workers.py`: Script to start and manage multiple worker processes
 - `TEMPORAL_SERVER.md`: Instructions for setting up and running the Temporal server